GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Every computer language has its Shakespeares, and it is a joy to read their code.
-A well-written computer program possesses style, finesse, even humor—and a clarity that rivals the best prose.
+> ### Instead of the progression of tens, I have for many years used the simplest progression of all, which proceeds by twos, having found that it is useful for the perfection of the science of numbers.
 >
-> ~ *Danny Hillis*
+> ~ *Gottfried Wilhelm Leibniz*

 ---
 ## 🏎 Quick Facts